vladansaracpv/slate/source/includes/_partnerSalesReport.md

 <a id="opIdcreateAnalyticReports-pos-list"></a>

-*Partner's fetch POS list of all hisMerchants with sales summary info.*
+*Fetch POS list of all Partner's Merchants with sales summary info.*

 `GET /api/v1/analytics/reports/pos`